patriciomase/web-performance-guide/README.md

 # Caching/Performance challenge
 A guide to detect and fix performance issues in your web application, by **Patricio Maseda**, this document is based on insights gathered from years of experiencing and investigating issues in productive apps.
 I’ll highlight common issues and share the strategies and tools that have consistently helped me to level up application performance.
+We'll assume an hypothetical client is experiencing degraded performance and sumarize what would be the key points to identify what's happening and what actions could we take to fix/mitigate.

 ## Hypothetical scenario: